timothyclemans/django-admin-models-editor/README.rst

 =====

 * Update the form based on changes to the code

-  * Change model name if model name changed in code DONE
+  - Change model name if model name changed in code DONE

-  * Change field names if field names changed in code DONE
+  - Change field names if field names changed in code DONE

+  - Remove field if field deleted from code

+  - Change field type if field type changed in code

 * Make models editable

 * Make a graphical interface, see http://gaesql.appspot.com/ and http://code.google.com/p/uml-to-django/